Recent news

 • Research and reports

 Tax reform is complex.
 At an EU level, significant regulatory change requires unanimity among all member states.
 Tax on tourism makes sense if it improves infrastructure and service.
 Looking after and making accessible Europe’s cultural and natural heritage requires funding.
 Taxation without benefit to the taxpayer may bring short-term relief to hard-pressed budgets, but it will cause long-term competitive harm.
-In the case of Germany, its unilateral plans for 2023 appear to be revenue negative for the public sector, as well as damaging to the inbound industry.

 TOURISM TAX RATES